Is Seedstock legal? I thought that only the government could print money.

 When businesses sign up to issue and accept Seedstock and thereby become official participants in the Seedstock network, they will pay a one-time implementation and training fee – using the same Seedstock that they are creating – that will be used to support the development and propagation of Seedstock and other open money projects in the Lower Mainland.
 To meet its cash needs, agorabora will then exchange some of this Seedstock for $Cdn with members of the public, just as any other non-profit beneficiary of Seedstock donations can do.

-Aside from the initial one-time fee, agorabora will assess its members (participating businesses) a recurring quarterly maintenance fee on a cost-of-service basis, which shall be set and ratified by the membership each year at the Annual General Meeting of the co-operative.
+Aside from the initial one-time fee (in Seedstock), agorabora will assess its members (participating businesses) a recurring quarterly maintenance fee on a cost-of-service basis, which shall be set and ratified by the membership each year at the Annual General Meeting of the co-operative.
 Again, all fees from members will be payable in Seedstock.

 How will Seedstock fit into my books?
 What should my accountant know?